je-marco/Waze-App-User-Churn-Prediction/README.md

 # Predicting Churn of Waze App Users

 ## Overview
-The goal of this project is to create a binomial logistic regression, random forest model and and extreme gradient boosting model to predict whether the user will churn or not.
-This project utilized the sample data collected from users of the Waze app.
+The goal of this project is to use the Waze app user data to build a binomial logistic regression, random forest model and and extreme gradient boosting(XGBoost) model to predict whether the user will churn or not.
 For the purposes of this project, churn quantifies the number of users who have uninstalled or stopped using the app.

 ## Business Understanding